plainsource/activekit/README.md

 ### Schedule Attribute

 Add scheduling to your ActiveRecord models.
-Schedule Attribute provides full scheduling functionality for your model database records to schedule one-time, recurring or run-later methods for each record.
+Schedule Attribute provides full scheduling functionality to schedule one-time, recurring or run-later methods for your model database records.

 You can also add multiple schedule attributes in one model to run multiple schedules.